Snivallus/iiyi_dataset/spider/README.md

 Each file contains only case titles and URLs.

 Note that `msedgedriver.exe` is required by `click_seemore.py` for browser automation.
-You can download it from [here](https://developer.microsoft.com/en-us/microsoft-edge/tools/webdriver/).
+You can download it from [microsoft-edge/tools/webdriver](https://developer.microsoft.com/en-us/microsoft-edge/tools/webdriver/).
-Make sure the version aligns with your Edge browser version.
+Make sure the WebDriver version matches your installed Microsoft Edge browser version.

 ### 2. Merge case lists